sufiyannas05/sufiyannas05/README.md

 > _"imagine the person u wanna become and set goals on how to become tht person"_

 Those words stuck with me.
 They made me inspired to spread **kindness**, **positivity**, and hopefully make the world a little better.
+Thank you for changing me.
+You have a special place in my heart!
 <br>
 <br>
 <br>